Davej66/moving-forward/README.md

 ## Visitor Goals

-- First Time Visitor Goals
+### First Time Visitor Goals
-- As a First Time Visitor, I want to easily find a fitness plan I want to start.
+- As a First Time Visitor, I want to easily find a items I want to buy.
 - As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-- As a First Time Visitor, I want to look for reviews to understand what their users think of them and see if they are trusted.

-- Returning Visitor Goals
+### Returning Visitor Goals
-- As a Returning Visitor, I would like to write a review about a plan I have recently followed from the online store.
-- As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
-- As a Returning Visitor, I would like to edit a plan review I added to the website.
+- As a Returning Visitor, I would like to review previous purchases in my profile.
-- As a Returning Visitor, I would like to Remove a book review I added to the website.
+- As a Returning Visitor, I would like to continue support the causes with donations.
-- As a Returning Visitor, I would like to delete a review I left on a plan/purchase.

 # **User Stories**